TristanDaCunhaX/digitspores/README.md

-# CryptoSpores
+# cryptospores
 September 2021

 by Tristan Da Cunha

+## Usage info

+This script was written and can be run using **Drawbot**.
+To learn more visit: <https://github.com/typemytype/drawbot>

 ---

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-This work is licensed under a
-[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].
+The artworks generated with this script are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-image]][cc-by-nc-sa]